Skip to main content

 This is a kid and birthday party staple.
 Most birthday party celebrations for kids, tweens, and teens involve pizza.
 Instead of ordering pricey pies from the nearest pizza place, consider having kids make their own pizzas.
 Party guests will love it, and it’s cheaper and healthier than ordering from a restaurant.
 Italian bread, bagels, and frozen dough make tasty pizzas.

 Kids prefer basic toppings like sauce, cheese, and pepperoni.
-Tweens and teens might want more varied toppings like broccoli, peppers, or sausage.
+Tweens and teens might want more varied options like broccoli, peppers, or sausage.
 Place the ingredients out in bowls to let kids spoon on their own sauce and add toppings.

 Tacos

-Another kid and adult favorite are tacos.
+Another kid and adult favorite is tacos.
 Tacos make for a fun and easy party food that all your guests will enjoy regardless of age.
 Have hard and soft tacos along with basic stuffers like ground beef, black beans, lettuce, tomatoes, peppers, and of course, cheese.
 Lay out the materials and let guests create their own.

 Grilled cheese